jimmyliu1326/CBW_MIG_2025/docs/module5.md

 ### Analyzing a Gene or Region of Interest using BLAST

-[Download](https://www.ncbi.nlm.nih.gov/nuccore/NC_003197.2?from=3019846&to=3021524&report=fasta) the hilA gene sequence from NCBI and blast the gene against all nodes of the graph to find the most likely location of the gene within the context of the pangenome graph.
+[Download](https://www.ncbi.nlm.nih.gov/nuccore/NC_003197.2?from=3036684&to=3037979&report=fasta&strand=true) the spaL gene sequence from NCBI and blast the gene against all nodes of the graph to find the most likely location of the gene within the context of the pangenome graph.

 Calling BLAST in `Bandage`: